What is MythX?

-Register for a free account and start building.
+Register for an account and start building.
 Don’t forget to pick a unique name for your tool and include it in the

 clientToolId field with API requests.
 To become eligible for revenue share you must first register your tool on the MythX Nexus.

 Please refer to the documentation on building security tools using MythX for more information.